 - 1. Provide opportunities to engage students in a range of tasks that cover a variety of purposes and text types in the school-based English programme. - 2.
 Identify the requirements for each task/the question intent of each item with reference to the LPF. - 3.
 Develop a task-specific feedback sheet to provide constructive feedback to students. - 4.
-Develop students' speaking/listening strategies in an integrative manner, e.g. - > engaging students in task-based learning activities to interact and share information - providing background information and language support for students to approach less familiar topics - > strengthening students' phonics skills in decoding less familiar words - > guiding students to use mind maps to organise/note down ideas - > drawing students' attention to the features of texts when processing information
+Develop students' speaking/listening strategies in an integrative manner, e.g. - > engaging students in task-based learning activities to interact and share information - providing background information and language support for students to approach less familiar topics - > strengthening students' phonics skills in decoding less familiar words - guiding students to use mind maps to organise/note down ideas - > drawing students' attention to the features of texts when processing information progress to the next level of learning

-Recap of Today's Message
+Recap of the Key Message